 25 of the Greatest Cover Songs-2022 update

-Nothing quite grabs the attention more than a list of the greatest this or that, so at 85 posts about cover songs I did this one and now it’s been updated with new links.
+Nothing quite grabs the attention more than a list of the greatest this or that, so at 85 into what now is 162 posts about cover songs, this one has been updated with new links.
 As I advised with my other ‘Greatest’ posts we all have our favorites so anytime there is a list, something or someone ‘great’ gets left off.
 And the debate ensues, why is this and that at #11 not #4 and vise versa.
 My list therefore, shall be no different for it is not scientific but subjective and it is biased by my own tastes and exposure to music.
 Having said that it’s hard for me to have missed many of the truly great cover songs of all time, indeed I think I’ve talked about quite a few:Read More »

 The Ukraine is under siege and many around the world are witnessing the horrors of war in real time.
 Many of us are doing what we can be it financial contributions, political pressure or spiritual support.
 Some may debate whether we should be listening to music at this time but in truth life goes on for the rest of the world and if we keep the Ukraine and the people in our thoughts and prayers, that is at least something.
 I write a blog about Music and not that I think this post will change what is going on but for me personally the research itself gave me a new appreciation for the music of the Ukraine.
 Here in Canada we have a special relationship with the people as we are have the third largest population in the world of those with Ukrainian origin at approximately 1.4 million.
 For the most part I “stick to my knitting” in my choice of topics but today I felt compelled to go a bit beyond.
 For so many there is little time for music now, however as we all hope for the future of a free Ukraine, the spirit of the people will always remain and their songs will play a big part.Read More »